A camera seems to take ominous pictures of the future.

 “Set it to today.”

-John thumbed the year to 06, aimed and clicked.
+John thumbed the date, aimed and clicked.
 The print whirled out.
 Isaac watched doubtfully as the picture of the building across the street formed.
 “So far, so good.
 Set the year to 40.”

+John shook his head.
 “No, I already took a picture of that year.
-Let me try 20.”
+Let me try 30.”

 Isaac watched in fascination as the next print developed into a scene of stark and utter devastation.
 “I never thought I’d believe your story.
 I do, now.”